huggingface/datasets/README.md

 # Process the dataset - add a column with the length of the context texts
 dataset_with_length = squad_dataset.map(lambda x: {"length": len(x["context"])})

-# Process the dataset - tokenize the context texts
+# Process the dataset - tokenize the context texts (using a tokenizer from the 🤗 transformers library)
+from transformers import AutoTokenizer tokenizer = AutoTokenizer.from_pretrained('bert-base-cased')

 tokenized_dataset = squad_dataset.map(lambda x: tokenizer(x['context']), batched=True)
 ```